In the news

 For the full poster of the study results, please click on Learn More!

-In collaboration with the Office of Mayor E. Denise Simmons, the Massachusetts Foundation for the Humanities, YWCA Cambridge, and the Cambridge Commission on the Status of Women, Community Conversations is hosting an evening honoring local women.
+In collaboration with the Office of Mayor E. Denise Simmons, the Massachusetts Foundation for the Humanities, YWCA Cambridge, and the Cambridge Commission on the Status of Women, Community Conversations: Sister to Sister (CC) is hosting an evening honoring local women.
 Following a group reading of Audre Lorde's "The Transformation of Silence into Language and Action," we will facilitate an open and honest dialogue on race among community members.

 The "Celebration of Cambridge's Trailblazing Women: Mothers and Daughters Carrying on the Legacy" will be held on April 12, 2017 from 5:45 p.m. to 8 p.m. at Cambridge City Hall, 795 Massachusetts Avenue, Cambridge, Massachusetts 02139 in the Sullivan chamber.

 This event is free and open to the public, and light refreshments will be served.
 Tickets are not required, but we kindly request that you indicate your attendance via the Eventbrite event.
 And feel free to RSVP on Facebook!

 Somerville-Cambridge Elder Services Nurse Recounts Experience as CC Faculty